Lind-Project/lind-wasm-docs/docs/internal/vmmap.md

 Attempts to provide POSIX-like interfaces for WASM, such as wasi-libc and emscripten, rely on WASM's memory.grow feature to expand available memory.
 Both implement custom malloc() functions that use memory.grow to extend the heap while preventing system mmap operations.
 Alternatively, they simulate file-backed mmap by invoking memory.grow and manually copying file contents into the allocated region.

-To address this, we eschew memory.grow and integrat a vmmap system into Lind that more closely resembles POSIX-based memory management.
+To address this, we eschew memory.grow and integrate a vmmap system into Lind that more closely resembles POSIX-based memory management.
 This allows proper implementation of syscalls like brk(), mmap(), and mprotect() for memory allocation, deallocation, and permission management.
 It also ensures accurate memory region copying when forking cages.
+Further justification for the need for a vmmap is provided in the later section "Why the Vmmap is Necessary."

 ## Vmmap Implementation Overview